eudoxia0/flashcards/Cards/Geology.md

 Q: What is the temperature of the Earth's core?
 A: 6000 C.

-Q: What happens in the interior of a divergent plate boundary?
+Q: How does new crust form at a divergent plate boundary?
-A: The asthenosphere flows upward to fill the gap and cools to form new crust.
+A: The asthenosphere flows upward to fill the gap, and cools to form new crust.

 Q: Where are volcanoes most common?
 A: At convergent and divergent plate boundaries.